-The OGC staff are here to assist faculty with the proposal and budget development process to help secure grant funding.
+Our staff are here to assist faculty with the proposal and budget development process to help secure grant funding.

-Proposal and budget development
+Proposal and Budget Development

 Faculty should develop the proposals to including the budget and budget justification.

 The budget can be included in the proposal document, or can be prepared using an electronic

 All proposals, including fixed-cost proposals, must include a budget for internal accounting purposes.
 Budget proposals typically include full time or summer salaries, equipment, supplies, travel, subcontracts, indirect costs, cost sharing, budget justification, and consultant costs.
 Graduate assistants who are hired to work on externally-funded projects are not provided tuition credits unless these credits are included in the project budget.

 Proposals should be prepared for electronic submission.
 If you wish, you can convert these to PDF documents prior to submission.

 Submission of Proposals

 The Office of Grants and Contracts submits all proposal information for faculty.